samdep5/kimera-creator/README.md

 # kimera-creator

-Go to [Link text](https://samdep5.github.io/kimera-creator/) to see the website
+Go to [Kimera Creator](https://samdep5.github.io/kimera-creator/) to see the website